Need help finding a business photocopier? Then read on...

 Genuine office photocopiers are sizeable machines and will take up the best part of a normal sized desk, though A4 only versions are available to reduce the size of the copier’s footprint.
 Desktop copiers can perform nearly all of the functions of larger machines but not those which require adding separate modules such as binding, sorting etc. They’ll also have fewer paper trays so in a busy office you mind find that you’re refilling trays often.

 For small to medium sized businesses with a limited number of users, these can be a very reasonable option.
 Although their tray capacity, print speed and sorting options are often more limited than that of floor-standing photocopiers; at the top-end of the market desktop photocopiers offer just many image editing features as their larger counterparts.

 Most medium to large offices or those with a high demand for print services will find that a floor-standing photocopier is best suited to their needs.
 As the name suggests, these are larger stand-alone machines which, due to their size, generally have much larger tray-capacities and can print on larger paper formats.
 Being larger they can also offer a number of print-sorting options which are unavailable with smaller models and in most cases offer the highest quality resolution.

 Floor standing copiers are more suitable for high volume copying environments and those with many users sending simultaneous print/copy jobs.
 They can be fitted with various sorting, binding and finishing modules for professional quality printing.

-A term for any machine which combines printing, scanning and copying on a network.
+A multifunction photocopier (or MFC) typically combines printing, scanning and copying .
 Available in desktop or floor-standing sizes they can also incorporate fax functions, complicated image editing features, PIN or card access for billing different departments, a hard drive for document storage and even integrate with document management software for unified printing and scanning across your organisation.

 Colour vs. Black and White